hcartiaux/hcartiaux.github.io/content/posts/2024-11-01-benchmarking-nvmes.md

 ## Conclusions

-I've not included all generated graphs in the previous sections, only the most relevant ones:
+I've not included all the generated graphs in the previous sections, only the most relevant ones:

 * we see a strong impact of the raid controllers on the max IOPs which are capped around 700k
 * the RAID hardware controllers impact all latency measurements.
 It's useless to use more than 64 threads, the latency explodes above that number